-What's So Great About Bloody Mary Mix?
+What Makes a Great Bloody Mary Mix?

 High-quality Bloody Mary Mix is a moderately thick red mixture that leads with Tomato flavor.
 Secondary notes include Worcestershire, Celery, and Lemon.
 It’s moderately thick and has some mouth weight.
 The original and horseradish versions finish with some heat and the spicy version is moderately spicy.
 When served with alcohol, the flavor profile of the mix and its intensity are not diminished.